-Klueger & Stein, LLP is different because we are the firm that teaches other professionals how to do asset protection.
-We have the experience, the success stories, and capabilities that our competitors do not, allowing us the ability to offer our clients strategic and effective solutions to their asset protection needs.
+Jacob Stein is different because he has the experience, the success stories, and capabilities that our competitors do not, allowing him the ability to offer his clients strategic and effective solutions to their asset protection needs.

 Yes.
 In practice, a well-structured asset protection plan will discourage the plaintiff from suing you in the first place.
 Even if you are sued, an asset protection plan will make it very difficult, and sometimes impossible, for a plaintiff to reach your assets.